mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 The streaming protocol MUST be disabled when either:

-- the client is configured with sdamMode=poll, or
+- the client is configured with serverMonitoringMode=poll, or
-- the client is configured with sdamMode=auto and a FaaS platform is detected, or
+- the client is configured with serverMonitoringMode=auto and a FaaS platform is detected, or
 - the server does not support streaming (eg MongoDB <4.4).

 When the streaming protocol is disabled the client MUST use the `polling protocol`_